aosmanovic/AOOP_2015/readme.md

 **IDE:** Eclipse

-**Responsibilities:** pair programming in Java and Eiffel part of the assingment
+**Responsibilities:** pair programming in Java and Eiffel part of the assingment with alma89, mentor: dseebacher

 ## Task Description